Twisted Conjugacy in Big Mapping Class Groups: Isogredience classes

 We would like to end this paper with the following problem.

 \textbf{Problem:} Suppose that $S$ is either the Loch Ness Monster surface or the Jacob Ladder surface.
 Does $\MCG(S)$ satisfy the $R_{\infty}$-property?

-\textbf{Acknowledgement:} The authors would like to thank Pranab Sardar for bringing to our notice about infinite-type surfaces and his encouragement throughout this work.
-We thank Anirban Bose for some useful discussions.
+\textbf{Acknowledgement:} The authors would like to thank Pranab Sardar for bringing the notion of infinite-type surfaces to our notice and for his encouragement throughout this work.
+We thank Anirban Bose for some useful discussion.
+We also thank the reviewer for crucial comments and suggestions which improved the exposition considerably.